-The Wget allows us to resume downloading for a partially downloaded file.
+The Wget allows us to resume downloading a partially downloaded file.
 It is helpful for downloading large files from a remote.
-In any case, the download interrupts, can resume downloading remaining content only instead of full download.
+In any case, the download interrupts and can resume downloading the remaining content only instead of a full download.

 --continue to switch with the file.

 See the below example, Downloading a large file with the